-- (a) Vacation And Personal Time Accrual.
-Employees shall receive prorated credit for vacation And personal time which would have accrued during the back pay period. - 111(1) Reinstated employees shall be credited for vacation/ and personal time. -If the112crediting of vacation/ and personal time would result in the employee exceeding113the accrual cap pursuant to the Nation's laws, rules and policies, then any amount114over that cap shall be provided as a cash payout.
-Non-reinstated employees shall115be paid out vacation/ and personal time in lieu of crediting personal/ and vacation116time. - (b) Shift Differential.
+- (a) Vacation and Personal Time Accrual.
+Employees shall receive prorated credit for vacation and personal time which would have accrued during the back pay period. - (1) Reinstated employees shall be credited for vacation personal time.
+If the crediting of vacation and personal time would result in the employee exceeding the accrual cap pursuant to the Nation's laws, rules and policies, then any amount over that cap shall be provided as a cash payout.
+Non-reinstated employees shall be paid out vacation personal personal time in lieu of crediting personal and vacation time. - (b) Shift Differential.
 Shift differential shall be included in the back pay amount to the extent it is a part of the employee's regularly scheduled hours. - (c) Tips.
-If the employee received pooled tips at the time of involuntary separation, tips shall be included in the total back pay amount at the same tip rate that other employees in the same position and on the same shift received on the same dates. - 122

-(1) If the employee received individual tips at the time of involuntary separation, the employee shall be ineligible for tips during the back pay period.

-123the employee shall be ineligible for tips during the back pay period.124(d) Holiday Pay.
-Holiday pay shall be included in the back pay amount to the extent the125employee would have received such pay if the employee had not been involuntarily126separated.

-127 (e) Merit Increases.
-The hourly rate used to calculate back pay shall be increased 128 according to the merit increase system for standard used by the employee's supervisor during the back pay period and willshall include any increases from Oneida Business Committee or General Tribal Council directives.
+If the employee received pooled tips at the time of involuntary separation, tips shall be included in the total back pay amount at the same tip rate that other employees in the same position and on the same shift received on the same dates. - (1) If the employee received individual tips at the time of involuntary separation, the employee shall be ineligible for tips during the back pay period. - (d) Holiday Pay.
+Holiday pay shall be included in the back pay amount to the extent the employee would have received such pay if the employee had not been involuntarily separated. - (e) Merit Increases.
+The hourly rate used to calculate back pay shall be increased according to the merit increase system or standard used by the employee's supervisor during the back pay period and willshall include any increases from Oneida Business Committee or General Tribal Council directives.